 You know how when you travel or move, you just have a nervous edge?
 You’re pretty sure everything will turn out fine, but the change in routine is unsettling anyway.

-Dogs can experience this type of stress as well, especially when traveling, moving to a new home, or being cared for at a kennel or dog boarder.
+Dogs can experience this type of stress as well, especially when traveling, moving to a new home, or being cared for on a Vacay.
 Dogs might even view a new routine or location as a complete disaster and act accordingly.
 Think about it from a four-legged perspective: they’re seeing and smelling all new people and things.
-We know everything will go back to normal, but our dogs are unconvinced.
+We know everything will go back to normal, but our Guest dogs are unconvinced.

 - restless and pacing